nboldhq/docs/contents/45-connected-apps/10 HubSpot setup guide.md

 Once you have created a template to use for the collaboration on sales deals, you can go ahead and install the collaboration solution.

 > **Please Note:** To install the solution for the first time, please use the browser version.
-Currently, the first-time setup can only be done via the Web App of Microsoft team.
+Currently, the first-time setup can only be done via the browser version of Microsoft team.

 * Connect and go to the nBold application in Microsoft Teams.